Open Source · Self-Hosted · OGC API

 OGC API

-Serve your datasets over OGC API - Features and Records, with CQL2 filtering and direct tile URLs for map clients.
+Serve your datasets over OGC API - Features and Records, with CQL2 filtering on the catalog Records collection and direct tile URLs for map clients.
 Compatible with QGIS, ArcGIS, and OGC clients.

 Data ingestion

-Drop in shapefiles, GeoTIFFs, GeoJSON, GeoPackages, COGs, and CSV.
+Drop in Shapefiles, GeoPackages, GeoJSON, GeoParquet, CSV, and XLSX, plus GeoTIFF and COG rasters.
 GeoLens validates, detects CRS, and indexes for you.

 Self-hosted

-Docker Compose on a laptop, a VM, or your own servers — the supported path.
-A community-maintained Helm chart is available for Kubernetes.
+Docker Compose on a laptop, a VM, or your own servers is the supported path.
+A community-maintained Helm chart covers Kubernetes.
 Your infrastructure, your data; no cloud account required.

 RBAC & access control